 His research focuses on the brand management practices of sport organizations and how they can best harness the power of their brand to further their business objectives.
-Specifically, he has examined topics such as the effectiveness of brand extensions in sport, the brand associations consumers hold for sport organizations, and the use of new media forums, specifically sport video games and social media outlets, as marketing and branding tools.
+Specifically, he has examined topics such as the effectiveness of brand extensions in sport, the rebranding of sport organizations, and the use of new media forums, specifically sport video games and social media outlets, as marketing and branding tools.
 His research has been published in journals such as Sport Marketing Quarterly, Journal of Sport Management, Sport Management Review, and Communication and Sport.

-Dr. Walsh earned his Ph.D. in Sport Management from the University of Minnesota, an M.S. in Sport Administration from Canisius College, and a B.S. in Marketing from Syracuse University.
+Dr. Walsh earned a Ph.D. in Sport Management from the University of Minnesota, an M.S. in Sport Administration from Canisius College, and a B.S. in Marketing from Syracuse University.
 He joined the SPM faculty at SU in 2014.

-Ph.D., Sport Management, University of Minnesota
+Ph.D.
+Sport Management, University of Minnesota

-M.S., Sport Administration, Canisius College
+M.S.
+Sport Administration, Canisius College

-B.S., Marketing, Syracuse University
+B.S.
+Marketing, Syracuse University

 Sport brand management, brand extensions, rebranding, new media marketing.

 SPM 446 – Senior Seminar in Sport Revenue Management and Operations

 SPM 614 – Foundations of Sport Venue and Event Management

 SPM 635 – Marketing of Sport Venues and Events